wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 According to <a href="https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/overview-of-the-boot-ini-file" target="_blank">Microsoft</a></span>:<br>
 <em>The <strong>Boot.ini</strong> file is a text file that contains the boot options for computers with BIOS firmware running NT-based operating system prior to Windows Vista.
 It's located at the root of the system partition, typically <strong>c:\Boot.ini</strong>.</em>

+For operating systems before Windows Vista (2006), we can use the <strong>boot.ini</strong> file to determine the operating system.

 <img src="./pics/11_OS_Information_boot.ini_file.png" alt="boot.ini file">

 ### 3. When was the install date?